Nematic-orbit coupling and nematic density waves in spin-1 condensates

 \widetext

 0.3cm

-In this supplementary material we provide additional information for each call made in the main text as reference~\cite{supplementary-material}.
+In this supplementary material we provide additional information for each call made in the main text as reference~[41].
 Thus, first, we discuss how to generate the nematic-orbit coupling using a chip design to produce a spatially dependent quadratic Zeeman shift.
-Second, we investigate the eigenvectors of the independent particle Hamiltonian.
-Third, we analyze the Bogoliubov spectrum of the easy-plane nematic phase in the single-well regime.
-Fourth, we perform a similar discussion for the easy-plane nematic phase in the double-well regime.
-Fifth, we investigate the Bogoliubov spectrum for the easy-plane nematic phase in the double-well case.
+Second, we investigate the independent particle Hamiltonian and third, the eigenvectors of the Hamiltonian are computed.
+Fourth, we analyze the Bogoliubov spectrum of the easy-plane nematic phase in the single-well regime.
+Fifth, we perform a similar discussion for the easy-plane nematic phase in the double-well regime.
+Sixth, we investigate the Bogoliubov spectrum for the easy-plane nematic phase in the double-well case.
 And, lastly, we provide a real space description of the easy-plane nematic phases in the single-well and double-well regimes.

 Artificial nematic-orbit effects require the coupling of spatial coordinates to the spin quadrupole tensor.
 The simplest type of nematic-orbit coupling can be achieved via the production of a spatially varying quadratic Zeeman shift.
 Thus, we describe a possible experimental implementation of a spatially varying quadratic shift via a setup that is similar to the experiment described in Ref.~\cite{treutlein-2009}, whose theoretical description and notation we follow here.
 We consider an alkali atom at a fixed location $x,z$ and $y = 0$ that interacts with the local magnetic field.
-The latter is the sum of a uniform static bias field $B_b \hat{{\bf z}}$ and a microwave field ${\bf B}_1(x,z,t)$.
+The latter is the sum of a uniform static bias field $B_b \hat{{\bf z}}$ and a microwave field ${\bf B}_1(x,z,t)$, see Fig.~1 in the main text.
 The resulting atomic Hamiltonian ${\hat H_{\rm A}}$ depends on the total electronic (${\hat {\bf J}} = {\hat {\bf L}}+{\hat {\bf S}}$) and nuclear (${\hat {\bf I}}$) angular momenta.
 These combine to form the total angular momentum ${\hat {\bf F}} = {\hat {\bf J}} + {\hat {\bf I}}$.
 In the electronic ground state ${\bf L}={\bf 0}$ and hence